 AIBE Alternative Dispute Redressal 2025: Important FAQs, Prep Tips, Syllabus, Important books

 The All India Bar Examination (AIBE) is a mandatory certification test conducted by the Bar Council of India (BCI) for law graduates seeking to practice law in Indian courts.
-AIBE 20 Exam is likely to be held in December.
-The BCI has not yet released the AIBE Exam Dates 2025.
-However, it is expected to be announced along with the AIBE 20 Notification 2025 soon.
+AIBE 20 Exam will be held on 30 November 2025.
+The BCI has announced the AIBE Exam Dates 2025 online.

 Explore colleges based on AIBE